394-s21/MyelinApp/README.md

 At this point, the app should build, but it does not have any data.
 Since we previously set up Firebase with our project, we have provided sample data to facilitate a quicker setup.
 We have another tutorial page [here](https://courses.cs.northwestern.edu/394/intro-react-native-firebase.php) that should help with these steps as well.

 1. Navigate to the Firebase console again and	select “Realtime Database” from the left menu on the project console.
-    * Create a new database with the “test” settings (or “locked”, if you will be using private data).
+    * Create a new database with the `test` settings (or `locked`, if you will be using private data).
-    * Under the “Data” tab, find the three dots button (they should be vertically aligned, and appear next to the + and - symbols).
-Click the button and then click “Import JSON”.
+    * Under the `Data` tab, find the three dots button (they should be vertically aligned, and appear next to the + and - symbols).
+Click the button and then click `Import JSON`.
-    * In the MyelinMobile project folder (on your computer), find the file called “new-db-setup.json”.
+    * In the MyelinMobile project folder (on your computer), find the file called `new-db-setup.json`.
 Select this folder and it should upload our sample data to your project.
 2. Now that you have uploaded the data, we can create an App for the project.
-   * In the top left corner of the Firebase console select “Project Overview”.
+   * In the top left corner of the Firebase console select `Project Overview`.
    * Click the + button to add app, and select the web app.
 Name it as you like.
-   * Now, click on the Gear button next to “Project Overview” and select the option “Project Settings”.
+   * Now, click on the Gear button next to `Project Overview` and select the option `Project Settings`.
-   * Scroll down to the section titled “SDK Setup”, and you will notice that the configuration object (titled firebaseConfig) already exists in the file “firebase.js” in our project folder.
+   * Scroll down to the section titled `SDK Setup`, and you will notice that the configuration object (titled `firebaseConfig`) already exists in the file `firebase.js` in our project folder.
 Copy this object to the file, and you should now be able to run the app as specified above with all data loaded.

 ## Team Members